 The CMP FMP, with environmental impact statement (EIS) and regulatory impact review (RIR), was approved in 1982 and implemented by regulations effective in February 1983 (GMFMC and SAFMC 1983).
 The management unit includes king mackerel, Spanish mackerel, and cobia.
 The CMP FMP treated king and Spanish mackerel as unit stocks in the Atlantic and Gulf.
+Atlantic cobia is managed by the Atlantic States Marine Fisheries Commission.
 A history of management for all CMP species can be found in CMP Amendment 18 (GMFMC and SAFMC 2011), Amendment 20B (GMFMC and SAFMC 2014a), and Framework Amendment 1 (GMFMC and SAFMC 2014b) and are incorporated here by reference.
-The history of management included in this document focuses on changes to Gulf

-Spanish mackerel catch levels.
-A complete history of management for CMP species is provided on the Gulf Council website.
+The history of management included in this document focuses on changes to Gulf Spanish mackerel catch levels.
+A complete history of management for CMP species can also be found on the Gulf Council website.2

-A May 1987 Regulatory Amendment, with RIR, implemented in June 1987, set a total allowable catch (TAC) for Gulf Spanish mackerel at 2.5 mp with a commercial quota of 1.4 million pounds (mp) and recreational allocation for 1.1 mp.
+A May 1987 Regulatory Amendment, with RIR, implemented in June 1987, set a total allowable catch (TAC) for Gulf Spanish mackerel at 2.5 million pounds (mp) with a commercial quota of 1.4 mp and recreational allocation for 1.1 mp.

-Amendment 2, with an environmental assessment (EA), RIR, and RFA, implemented in July 1987, recognized two migratory groups of Spanish mackerel, established allocations of TAC for the commercial and recreational sectors, and set commercial quotas and recreational bag limits.
+Amendment 2, with an environmental assessment (EA), RIR, and Regulatory Flexibility Analysis (RFA), implemented in July 1987, recognized two migratory groups of Spanish mackerel, established allocations of TAC for the commercial and recreational sectors, and set commercial quotas and recreational bag limits.